PalNilsson/vericode/README.md

 <code>python3 vericode.py --scores-less-than <i>threshold</i> -t pylint -s <i>directory or file</i></code>

+In the case there are such files, the tool will print them out and consider the run failed.

 Standard pydocstyle test of the code in the given directory:

 <code>python3 vericode.py -t pydocstyle -s <i>directory or file</i></code>